Here’s the Full Story on T3…

 The most common questions I hear include:

-Here is a big-picture answer to your questions – high levels of rT3 come about from just a few causes:
+Here is a big-picture answer to your questions – high levels of rT3 come about from just a few key-causes:

 Seriously, that is it.

 In Conclusion: The end of this article will give you the rest of the story on rT3 and explain how the conflicting ideas came to be.
 If yours is off, it will help you find your causes and figure out what to do.
-If you wish to jump to it, my feelings won’t be hurt.
+If you wish to jump to it, it won’t hurt my feelings.
 For those who want the full story, pour yourself a cup of chamomile tea and prepare to get cozy!

 Some alternative doctors do test for it.
 If they find it high, they commonly treat it by giving high-dose T3 medicine, iodine, or herbal compounds.

 Does rT3 matter or not?
 Both sides cannot be right.
 The truth is not necessarily somewhere in the middle, but it is important that we figure this out.

 T3 is one of the active hormones made by your thyroid.
 Quite simply, rT3 is its inactive form.
 It is the same molecule, but a mirror image – a reverse.

 Imagine a pair of gloves – one right and one left.
 They both have the same number of fingers and thumbs, but one is a mirror image of the other.

 Your right hand will fit in the right glove better than in the left.
 So, too, there are cases where one version of a molecule works in living systems differently than its mirror image.